yujiosaka/headless-chrome-crawler/README.md

 ### Launch options

-[HCCrawler.launch([options])](#hccrawlerlaunchoptions)'s options are passed to [puppeteer.launch([options])](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
+[HCCrawler.launch()](#hccrawlerlaunchoptions)'s options are passed to [puppeteer.launch()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
 It may be useful to set the `headless` and `slowMo` options so that you can see what is going on.

 ```js
 HCCrawler.launch({ headless: false, slowMo: 10 });
 ```

 Also, the `args` option is passed to the browser instance.
 List of Chromium flags can be found [here](http://peter.sh/experiments/chromium-command-line-switches/).
-Setting the `--disable-web-security` flag is useful for crawling.
-If the flag is set true, links within iframes are collected as those of parent frames.
-If it's not, the iframes's sources are collected as the parent frames' links.
+Passing `--disable-web-security` flag is useful for crawling.
+If the flag is set, links within iframes are collected as those of parent frames.
+If it's not, the source attributes of the iframes are collected as links.

 ```js
 HCCrawler.launch({ args: ['--disable-web-security'] });